jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 In Linux distros as well as Packer, there are methods for dealing with secrets.
 One of the first tasks will be setting passwords for users.
 This sample will be a simplistic overview as there are dedicated secret managers for public cloud platforms, will be working on a local network and using opensource tooling.

 The tool we want to introduce is [Hashicorp Vault](https://www.hashicorp.com/products/vault "webpage for Vault").
-Vaults job is to manage access to secrets and protect sensitive data with identity-based security.
+Vault's job is to manage access to secrets and protect sensitive data with identity-based security.
 Vault is no longer distributed as opensource, recently moving to the BUSL license, but is still worth using.

 ### How to Manage Secrets

 Vault can manage secrets needed by multiple people across a large enterprise, or even a large cloud enterprise.
 Vault does what is says, essentially cryptographically storing all the secrets you enter into a *vault*, then delegating access to these secrets via API (over HTTP) allowing for the implementation of policy and identity relating to accessing these secrets.
 The *vault* can then be attached or mounted into any system and each developer can access their secrets.
 Vaults use cases are as follows"

 Vault tightly controls access to secrets and encryption keys by authenticating against trusted sources of identity such as Active Directory, LDAP, Kubernetes, CloudFoundry, and cloud platforms.
 Vault enables fine grained authorization of which users and applications are permitted access to secrets and keys.
 Vault can be integrated with other platforms as well, Active Directory, AWS IAM profile management, and other platforms.

 #### Vault Integration With Packer